 The measurable results and benefits for climate and communities

 By providing insight into these projects, we help you make informed choices for your own climate actions.
-From reforestation to sustainable energy - we will explore the best options for effective Carbon offsetting in 2025.
+From reforestation to biochar or direct air capture (DAC) - we will explore the best options for effective Carbon offsetting in 2026.

 Carbon offsetting projects are certified initiatives that actively remove greenhouse gases from the atmosphere or prevent their emissions.
 These projects are an essential part of the voluntary CO2 market, where organizations and individuals can offset their unavoidable CO2 emissions.